 - Why do it?
 With trends like remote gap years and working as a digital nomad on the rise, teaching English online with companies like VIPKID has become increasingly popular.
 The obvious benefit is the ability to work from wherever you choose to be (as long as you have a stable internet connection and a computer with webcam and voice capabilities), to set your own hours, and to work as much or as little as you please.
 This is the ultimate TEFL job for flexibility, but here’s perhaps the best benefit of all — you can earn USD (or Euros or Canadian dollars, depending on where the company is based) while living in Thailand or Indonesia or somewhere with a much lower cost of living.

 Now it’s time to ask yourself, where is the best place to teach English abroad for ME?
 We recommend digging deeper into the countries that interests you before finding a program.
-If you’re still not sure, take our quiz or book a free consultation and let us help you.
+If you’re still not sure, book a free consultation and let us help you.